hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 $﻿ kubectl apply -f deployment.yaml
 ```

-A﻿fter the app gets deployed, the built-in Java agent should start collecting application data and post it to the SkyWalking OAP.
+When the app gets deployed, the built-in Java agent will start collecting application data and post it to the SkyWalking OAP.
 All the application metrics will be available in the SkyWalking UI:

 ![](/img/java-app.png)